 Your appointment at the Practice

-- Appointments with our doctors and nurses can be booked over the phone, on the internet or by coming into the surgery during our opening hours which are Monday to Friday 8:00am to 7:00pm (except a Friday when we close at 6:30pm)
+- Appointments with our doctors and nurses can be booked over the phone, or by coming into the surgery during our opening hours which are Monday to Friday 8:00am to 6:30pm.
+Please note Monday morning is the busiest time, if your call is not urgent you will get through quicker by calling later in the day or week.

 - You can also phone us between 8:00am and 6:30pm Monday to Friday.
-If you need medical advice outside of these times, in the evening, weekends or Bank Holidays, then simply ring 111 and your call will be dealt with by the NHS out-of-hours service
+If you need medical advice outside of these times, in the evening, weekends or Bank Holidays, then simply ring 111 and your call will be dealt with by the NHS out-of-hours service.
+Please note Monday morning is the busiest time, if your call is not urgent you will get through quicker by calling later in the day or week.

-- Doctor and nursing team appointments are available online.
+- Some nursing team appointments are available online.
 Please note that not all nurses can treat all conditions so please speak to reception if in doubt

 - We have about one third of our appointments available each day for urgent matters which must be seen on the same day.
 All other routine issues will be booked in within two weeks